lenzarchive/UBE-GUI/README.md

 ## Credit

-Thanks for using this script!
+Thanks for using this project!
 Credit: [@alwizba](https://github.com/lenzarchive)

 ## License